MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-monitor-v1.md

 **`alertState`** - **Alert state**<br>
 `string`.
 Allowed values: `New`, `Acknowledged`, `Closed`.
 Default value: `Acknowledged,New`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Filter by state of the alert instance.
+Filters by the state of the alert instance.
 <!-- :::editable-content-end::: -->
 <br>